 Independency of Behavior

-For business activity ‘B’, the hunger relief, there are two participants (p1) and food (p2), and the act b of eating, based on the previous definition we can draw: The literal meaning of this formula is that hunger relief = eating by people + eating by food.
+For business activity ‘B’(the result is hunger relief), there are two participants, diner (p1) and food (p2).
+The act ‘b’ of eating, based on the previous definition, which is as follows: The literal meaning of this formula is that hunger relief is equal to eating by people, including eating by food.
 If it is analyzed on the basis of the object-oriented method, then it will be undoubtedly unreliable.
-How to eat food?
+For example, how to eat food?
 In fact, the actual physical meaning of this formula is: hunger relief is equal to the rise of the human blood sugar and food consumption.
 S++ can directly refer to the physical nature of business activities.
 Once the business activities are decomposed to this granularity, we will find:

 No necessary causal relationship exists between the rise of human blood sugar and food consumption.
 These two factors can happen independently.